yasomaru/go-sdk/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/golang.org/x/tools)](https://pkg.go.dev/github.com/modelcontextprotocol/go-sdk)

-This repository contains an implementation of the official Go software development kit (SDK) for the Model Context Protocol (MCP).
+This repository contains an unreleased implementation of the official Go software development kit (SDK) for the Model Context Protocol (MCP).

-**WARNING**: The SDK is currently unstable and subject to breaking changes.
-Please test it out and file bug reports or API proposals.
-The [TODO](#todo) section below outlines outstanding release blockers.
+**WARNING**: The SDK should be considered unreleased, and is currently unstable and subject to breaking changes.
+Please test it out and file bug reports or API proposals, but don't use it in real projects.
+See the issue tracker for known issues and missing features.
 We aim to release a stable version of the SDK in August, 2025.

 ## Package documentation